cloudant-labs/graphdb-slate/source/includes/api/_authorization.md

 }
 ```

-To see who has permissions to read, write, and manage the database, make a GET request against `https://$USERNAME.cloudant.com/$DB/_security`.
 The `cloudant` field in the response object contains an object with keys that are the usernames that have permission to interact with the database.
 The `nobody` username indicates what rights are available to unauthenticated users -- that is, any request made without authentication credentials.
-In the example response, for instance, `nobody` has `_reader` permissions, making the database publicly readable by everyone.
+In the example response, for instance, `nobody` has `_reader` permissions, making the database publicly readable.

 ### Modifying Permissions

-> Command to send modification request:
+> Modification request:

 ```http
 PUT /_api/v2/db/$DATABASE/_security HTTP/1.1